 Easier to read, harder to understand

-Why I felt the need to work in 10-point font for nearly two years, I don’t know.
+Why I felt the need to work in a 10-point font for nearly two years, I don’t know.
 However, I’m feeling closer and closer to admitting that maybe I was afraid you’d actually read every word here.
-So, as I fight minor epiphanies at 1:30am, you might be able to read what I’m thinking (By the way…if it’s too big for you, let me know).
+So, as I fight minor epiphanies at 1:30 am, you might be able to read what I’m thinking (By the way…if it’s too big for you, let me know).

 The font endeavor was actually an attempt to avoid writing about the real reason I’m still awake.